-Caroline F. Aldridge, DVM, is a veterinarian who is residency trained in Veterinary Internal Medicine at MedVet Dallas.
+Caroline F. Aldridge, DVM, DACVIM (SAIM) is a Board-Certified Small Animal Internal Medicine Specialist at MedVet Dallas.
 She has been a part of the MedVet team since 2019.

 Dr. Aldridge earned her Doctor of Veterinary Medicine degree from the University of Tennessee College of Veterinary Medicine in Knoxville, TN.
 Following her graduation from veterinary school, she completed a yearlong rotating small animal internal medicine and surgery internship with the University of Georgia in Athens, GA, plus a yearlong small animal internal medicine internship at Auburn University in Auburn, AL. Dr. Aldridge then completed a three-year residency in small animal internal medicine at Purdue University in West Lafayette, IN.